-Judge Dee's faithful lieutenant Ma Joong is always ready to take his pleasure, but when he rescues a mistreated prostitute - who turns out to be from his own village - he is the soul of chivalry.
+- Judge Dee's faithful lieutenant Ma Joong is always ready to take his pleasure, but when he rescues a mistreated prostitute - who turns out to be from his own village - he is the soul of chivalry.
 Eventually he buys her out so she can marry the young man she's in love with.

-A favourite of Christopher Pike's in his novels: the Final Friends series (Bubba); Monster (Kevin); Witch (Randy); The Eternal Enemy (Ed).
+- A favourite of Christopher Pike's in his novels: the Final Friends series (Bubba); Monster (Kevin); Witch (Randy); The Eternal Enemy (Ed).

-This leaks into the narration as well.
+- Harry Dresden has a self proclaimed chivalrous streak that gets him into trouble often enough, but it doesn't extend to looking away...
 When Harry encounters a beautiful woman, he often spends an inordinate amount of time describing them.
 The short stories in the series told from other characters' viewpoints, as well as other books written by Jim Butcher, lack these overly detailed descriptions, giving a subtle but clever indicator as to what Harry's thinking of a lot.

-Renzo Leoni has elements of this.
+- A Thread of Grace: Renzo Leoni has elements of this.
 His ability to play this role allows him to get close to the Nazis who are in charge of his area of Italy.

-Captain Bel Thorne of the Vorkosigan Saga.
+- Captain Bel Thorne of the Vorkosigan Saga.
 "It" was a Betan hermaphrodite, but tended to act more male than female, most of the time, although the balance generally depended on the known preferences of who it was trying to seduce.
 However when asked to smuggle an attractive young refugee away from a hostile force it refused most of the money, just keeping one token note to make it a legal contract.

 - Eon in the Belisarius Series is rather like this.
 As a teenager he played around with the palace staff as well as his two concubines whom he was quite fond of, before he married.
 Interestingly when asked by the title character to play a role as a spectacularly abusive pervert for his cover in a covert op he is rather repulsed.
 Before Eon's coronation the elders of his kingdom question all the palace staff on his treatment of them on the assumption that this would indicate how he might treat his people.

 - In A Whiff of Death (a.k.a.
 The Death Dealers), the minor character Dr. Foster seems to be constantly flirting with any female, but has never been seen or heard doing anything inappropriate; he's simply very gregarious.

-Genderswapped with the Princess Lylia in A Brother's Price; though it's heavier on the "Chivalrous" side, she's intensely interested in sex and rather mischievous about it.
+- Genderswapped with the Princess Lylia in A Brother's Price; though it's heavier on the "Chivalrous" side, she's intensely interested in sex and rather mischievous about it.
 Her female cousins want her one male cousin, Cullen, to be a Proper Young Man, holding still, keeping his legs together, being pure and safe and brainless, but she "corrupts" him by sneaking him wine, cigars, visits to horses, and pornographic tintypes.
-As a result he's something of a Loveable Sex Maniac.
+As a result he's something of a Lovable Sex Maniac.
 They have kissed for practice but are Like Brother and Sister and have vowed that whoever has sex first, tell the other everything.
 She is very interested in the beautiful Jerin.

 Live Action TV

-Boston Legal: Alan Shore and Denny Crane.
+- Boston Legal: Alan Shore and Denny Crane.
 "If you ever need anything, an ear, a shoulder [pause], an erection, I'm here."